selfmd/docs/docs/deep-dive/protocol.md

 Topics are derived from group IDs using HKDF so that DHT observers cannot reverse-engineer the group ID from the topic hash.

-## Direct Message Protocol
+## Direct message protocol

 ### DirectMessage (0x05)

-Direct messages use the **Double Ratchet** protocol for full forward secrecy and break-in recovery.
+Direct messages use the Double Ratchet protocol for forward secrecy and break-in recovery.

 ```typescript
 {